More than a teen idol – Jennifer Lawrence turns 31

 The wave of success continued for Lawrence.
 In 2014 she convinced as a sexy crook in “American Hustle”, for which she received an Oscar nomination for best supporting actress.
 And over and over again she does and says what she thinks.

 Lawrence does not commit himself professionally either.
-In the futuristic romance “Passengers” (2016), she traveled into space alongside Chris Pratt.
-In the thriller “Red Sparrow” she had to imitate a foreign accent as a Russian femme fatale for the first time in her acting career.
-In the comic adaptation “X-Men: Dark Phoenix” (2019) she was the blue-faced Raven. dpa
+In the futuristic romance “Passengers” (2016) she traveled into space alongside Chris Pratt.
+In the thriller “Red Sparrow”, as a Russian femme fatale, she had to imitate a foreign accent for the first time in her acting career.
+In the comic book adaptation “X-Men: Dark Phoenix” (2019) she was the blue-faced Raven.